 - meet contractual liabilities should the organisation cease to exist.
-This includes redundancy pay, amounts due to creditors and commitments under leases. - meet unexpected costs like break down of essential office equipment, staff cover in relation to illness, maternity leave and parental leave. - meet any legal costs defending the charity's interest. - replace equipment when required. - meet the costs of one-off developments to the test or its delivery. - meet the organisation's fixed costs in the event of a significant fall in candidate numbers - undertake and provide infrastructural support for a programme of research which may span several years with the costs of research varying significantly between those years.
+This includes redundancy pay, amounts due to creditors and commitments under leases. - meet unexpected costs such as break down of essential office equipment, staff cover in relation to illness, maternity leave and parental leave. - meet any legal costs defending the charity's interest. - replace equipment when required. - meet the costs of one-off developments to the test or its delivery. - meet the organisation's fixed costs in the event of a significant fall in candidate numbers - undertake and provide infrastructural support for a programme of research which may span several years with the costs of research varying significantly between those years.

-Expenditure in 2022/23 totalled £2.7m.
-Current reserves stand at £1m (39% of annual expenditure).
+Expenditure in 2023/24 totalled £2.8m.
+Current reserves stand at £1m (38% of annual expenditure).
 The Consortium aims to have reserves in the region of 25-30% of annual expenditure.

 The Board of Trustees reviews the level of reserves at each Board meeting.
-Actions were taken in 2022/23 to reduce annual surpluses including a reduction in the candidate fee.
+Reserves are expected to fall in future years as there are no plans in the short term to increase the test fee.